Princess Charlotte helps deliver meals to the elderly in lockdown ahead of her fifth birthday

 The whole family was seen helping out with a meal delivery initative started by the Queen's staff, who have been preparing and delivering meals for pensioners during lockdown.

-The Cambridges got their cooking skills on and whipped up some homemade pasta to add to the food parcels.
-Sources say all the children, including two-year-old Louis, got involved.
+The Cambridges brushed up their cooking skills and made some homemade pasta to add to the food parcels.
+Sources say all the children, including 2-year-old Louis, got involved.

 The next day they all helped to load bags of fresh produce into a van for the delivery.
 William, Kate, Charlotte and George are said to have driven around the area for over two hours delivering the food.